BrookTsui/BrookTsui.github.io/_pages/interest.md

 Want to understand and possibly master the essence of important physics, and then devote myself into all fields I wonder why.

+I'm an undergraduate student majoring in physics from China, enjoy both mathematics and physics for their beauty and power.

+The ongoing investigation of the ineffable world is exciting, which appeals to me to participate in this thrilling parade and to wish to contribute a verse.

 # Neutrino Physics